Let's create a worksheet, name it as Reports and connect to the viewPayments view.

 We see a new feature.
 The ribbon Query List allows us to change the query.

 This is a very useful feature.
-Users may use a few worksheets to work with multiple database objects.
+Users can use a few worksheets to work with multiple database objects.

 Moreover, when developers add new objects to a database, users just reload the query list and can connect.

 The following code is similar to the previous chapter codes: